uo-lca/CalRecycleLCA/Database/README.md

 The Database solution contains the following 2 projects:
   * LcaDataLoader - Console app creates and populates a database with data from ILCD archives and CSVs exported from MatLab.
   * LcaDataModel - Class library containing code first Entity Framework data model used by LcaDataLoader and the back end solution (../vs/LCIAToolAPI).

-DataImport is a web app that loads individual data files.
-It is not currently used nor maintained.

 The console app is named LcaDataLoader.exe and it has the following options.